Having mastered the art of cross stitch you’re now looking to display it, however, there is often an overlooked step.

-  Its all about finger juice.
+It’s all about finger juice.
 Yeh, you heard me.
 More specifically the thin layer of oil around your fingers to help you grip things.
-This oil is fairly innocuous, and doesn’t do any damage on its own, however it bonds with the thread.
-When it bonds the thread takes on the same characteristics and can grip to things.
+This oil is fairly innocuous and doesn’t do any damage on its own, however, it bonds with the thread.
+When it bonds the thread takes on the same characteristics and can grip things.
 Specifically dirt.

 To make things worse, if you leave your thread out in the sun it will brown (quite considerably).
 Even worse if you’ve ironed without washing!

 Unless you have yourself a house trained raccoon, you have to do the washing yourself.
 And its not obvious as you might think, but don’t worry, its easy.
 So lets jump in.

 The problem with washing cross stitch is that the threads and aida aren’t treated dyes like your clothes.
 As a result, they bleed heavily.
 In addition, if you use special threads like metallics or glow in the dark threads they have metals or plastics in them which react differently.
 But there is a tried and tested way you can clean ANY cross stitch.
 This is even what you need to do if you’ve got dirt on your ironed piece.